AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Experiments

-(1) \textbf{WikiTQ} contains complex questions annotated by crowd workers based on diverse Wikipedia tables.
+(1) \textbf{WikiTQ}~\cite{pasupat2015compositional} contains complex questions annotated by crowd workers based on diverse Wikipedia tables.
 WikiTQ comprises 17,689 question-answer pairs in the training set and 4,344 in the test set with significant variation in table size.
-The answers in WikiTQ can be categorized into three forms: (i) string from a cell in the table, (ii) string from analyzing, and (iii) list of cells in the table.

-(2) \textbf{TabFact} provides a collection of Wikipedia tables, along with manually annotated NL statements.
+(2) \textbf{TabFact}~\cite{chen2019tabfact} provides a collection of Wikipedia tables, along with manually annotated NL statements.
 One requires to deduce the relations between statements and tables as ``true'' (a statement is entailed by a table) or ``false'' (a statement if refuted by a table).
 To reduce the experimental cost without losing generality, we choose the small test set provided by~\cite{ye2023large} which contains 2024 table-statement pairs.
 The tables in TabFact are much smaller than those in WikiTQ.
 The answers are binary with nearly equal proportions.

-(3) \textbf{TabBench} provides an evaluation of table question answering capabilities within four major categories, including multi-hop fact checking (FC), multi-hop Numerical Reasoning (NR), Trend Forecasting and Chart Generation.
-We evaluate \sys on TabBench-FC and TabBench-NR, where one requires to conduct more complex and multi-hop reasoning over tables for answering a question.
-The answers in TabBench could be a string or list of items.
+(3) \textbf{TabBench}~\cite{wu2024tablebench} provides an evaluation of TQA capabilities within four major categories, including multi-hop fact checking (FC), multi-hop Numerical Reasoning (NR), Trend Forecasting and Chart Generation.
+We evaluate the generalization of \sys on FC and NR, where one requires to conduct more complex and multi-hop reasoning over tables for answering a question. \revise{Specifically, we directly use the prompts in WikiTQ to evaluate the generalization capabilities of \sys on TabBench.}

-{\stitle{Baselines.}} { We consider the following two categories of baselines:
+{\stitle{Baselines.}} { We consider the following three categories of baselines:

 {(1) {\bf TQA Methods w/o Data Prep}} directly generate the answer or utilize programs to extract the answer from the table without considering data prep.
 We implement four primary TQA baselines.

 \etitle{\textbf{End2EndQA (End2End)}~\cite{chen2022large}} utilizes the in-context learning abilities of LLMs to generate the answer for TQA task based on the supervision of human-designed demonstrations.
 We implement End2End method with prompt and demonstrations provided by~\cite{cheng2023binding}.